 Jake has led a diverse career in marketing, public relations, talent development, and social media since 2002, spanning the sports business, life sciences and financial services industries.
-In 2017, he was finally able to leverage his obsession with Instagram into the role of Vice President, Content & Social Strategy and now Vice President, Marketing, for Movement Mortgage in the Charlotte area. #Blessed.
+In 2017, he was finally able to leverage his obsession with Instagram into the roles of Vice President, Content & Social Strategy and now Vice President, Marketing, for Movement Mortgage in the Charlotte area. #Blessed.

 From 2002-12, Jake directed international media operations for the USOC and USA Baseball.
 He tried – and failed – at getting baseball back into the Olympic Games, and he led the corporate merchandising operation for the USGA during that period as well (read: he put small logos on U.S. Open hats).
 In 2012, the Triangle Business Journal threw him a bone by recognizing him with a 40 Under 40 Leadership Award.
 Jake spent the next four years with KFA Search, recruiting executive-level talent for medical device, pharma and biotech companies, thus rounding out his theretofore un-rounded liberal arts-dominated career.